ArtDemocrat/MEV-Theft-Loss-Report/README.md

 <img src="https://github.com/ArtDemocrat/MEVTheftTracker/assets/137831205/8d7cb61d-3877-4992-8ddb-f34933801e6c" width="1000" height="600" img align="center">

+# Consistency Check - Cohort Breakdown Conclusion
-If we break this analysis down to specific maximum bid ranges, we do see discrepancies between the RP and non-RP cohorts, specifically in very low and very high maximum bid ranges (where RP data becomes scarce):
+If we break this analysis down to specific maximum bid ranges, we do see discrepancies between the RP and non-RP cohorts, specifically in very low and very high maximum bid ranges (where RP data becomes scarce).
+For the purpose of this document we will treat both datasets as similar (i.e. both RP and non-RP cohorts have the same "luck" when it comes to receiving maximum bids from Rocketpool-approved relays).

 | **Metric / Range** | **0.001-0.01 ETH**                     | **0.01-0.1 ETH**                    | **0.1-1 ETH**                       | **1-10 ETH**                        | **10-1000 ETH**                     |
 |     :---           |     ---:                               |     ---:                            |     ---:                            |     ---:                            |     ---:                            |